Sara-Davari/Mall-Customers-clustering/README.md

 How it works:
 1. Upload the dataset
 2. View the dataset
-3. Standardizing the data with Standard Scaler
+3. Standardize the data using Standard Scaler
 4. Creating KMeans model and cluster column
 5. drawing a 3d plot to show clusters
 6. Creating PCA